reserve-protocol/reserve-index-dtf/README.md

 2. can provide `[startPrice, 0]` to defer to the price curator for _just_ the `endPrice`.
 In this mode the auction CANNOT be opened permissionlessly.
 Loss can arise due solely to precision issues only.
 3. can provide `[startPrice, endPrice]` to defer to the price curator for the `startPrice`.
 In this mode the auction CAN be opened permissionlessly, after a delay.
 Loss is minimal.

+The PRICE_CURATOR can choose to raise `startPrice` within a limit of 100x, and `endPrice` by any amount.
+They cannot lower either value.

 ##### Auction pricing

 Standard exponential decay (over time):